Here’s how much it costs to start a business

 Continue Reading Below

-Thanks to the country’s entrepreneurial energy Americans can start a business “on a dime virtually,” Greycroft chairman emeritus Alan Patricof told FOX Business,’ Maria Bartiromo.
+Thanks to the country’s entrepreneurial energy Americans can start a business “on a dime virtually,” Greycroft chairman emeritus Alan Patricof told FOX Business’ Maria Bartiromo.

 “I think you could start a business with a quarter of a million dollars collecting it from a number of people,” Patricof said, putting a number to his earlier hyperbole.